 Isolating after a positive test

-Current isolation guidelines recommended by the County of Santa Clara and California Department of Public Health are time-based and permit ending home isolation after day 10 following a positive COVID test or clear onset of symptoms.
-A negative test is required only if returning prior to this time.
+Current isolation guidelines recommended by the County of Santa Clara and California Department of Public Health are time-based and permit ending home isolation after day 10 following a positive COVID test or clear onset of symptoms, provided that symptoms are absent or resolving.

 The role of rapid testing to shorten the period of isolation